Astilbe: planting, cultivation, maintenance

 A word from our expert

-LAstilbe is a herbaceous perennial plant that is well-branched, notable for the poetry of its ethereal flowering and its delicate finely cut foliage.
-Unjustly overlooked, once widely used to adorn our grandmothers’ gardens, the graceful Astilbe has made a comeback in gardens in recent years, thanks to the emergence of new varieties.
+LAstilbe is a herbaceous perennial plant that is well-branched, notable for the poetry of its ethereal flowering and its delicate, finely cut foliage.
+Unjustly overlooked, it was widely used in the past to adorn our grandmothers’ gardens, and the graceful Astilbe has made a comeback in gardens in recent years, thanks to the emergence of new varieties.

-From June to August, its airy inflorescences in long plumes of pink, white, or red, which for some astilbes can reach over 1.5 m in height, illuminate the shaded corners of the garden.
+From June to August, its airy inflorescences in long plumes of pink, white, or red, which can reach over 1.5 m in height for some Astilbes, illuminate the shaded corners of the garden.

-From Astilbe japonica, or Japanese Astilbe, with its early flowering, to Astilbe x arendsii, a hybrid available in numerous varieties, and Astilbe chinensis, which flowers later in July-August and tolerates drier soils better than other species, all are remarkably floriferous, even in the shade.
+From Astilbe japonica, or Japanese Astilbe, which flowers early, to Astilbe x arendsii, a hybrid available in numerous varieties, and Astilbe chinensis, which flowers late in July-August and tolerates drier soils better than other species, all are remarkably floriferous, even in shade.

 It is no coincidence that Astilbe can be found in the wild, in wooded edges near watercourses!

-A perennial that loves damp places, it thrives in cool, heavy, and marshy soils, but also accepts any good garden soil as long as it is not too dry in summer.
+A perennial that loves damp places, it thrives in cool, heavy, marshy soils but also accepts any good garden soil as long as it is not too dry in summer.
 Astilbe is hardy (-20°C), never sick, and lives for many years in shade or partial shade.

 With its varied colours and low maintenance, it enhances naturalistic gardens, the edges of water features, the garden’s wet areas, shady borders creating an evanescent mist under deciduous trees, or even rockeries and large fresh pots.